 Sofia Boutella has a savagely beautiful face and as casting decisions go, she’s majestically right.
 A proud lioness.
 Is Ilsa scowling at Jerry or pouting at him?
 Brooklynn Prince does with old fashioned acting what Boutella can do with presence alone, and in the scenes where mum and new guy Jerry look like they might be edging towards carnality she runs through a range of emotions – alarm, disgust, horror, resolve – in short order and helps give the film an emotional resonance it wouldn’t otherwise have.
 It’s Remmy who’s in danger here; her mother is protected by her desirability and everything in Prince’s performance suggests that Remmy absolutely knows this in her bones.

-The tension does not hold to the end, and without getting too spoiler-y, the film suffers from the lack of Boutella once her character recedes into the background, and throw more emphasis onto Cordova, who has struggled to find coherence in Jerry’s character.
+The tension does not hold to the end, and without getting too spoiler-y, the film suffers from the lack of Boutella once her character recedes into the background, and more emphasis is thrown onto Cordova, who has struggled to find coherence in Jerry’s character.
 This becomes most obvious in the culminating powerplay between Jerry and an older and so sexually partnerable Remmy (now played by Nell Tiger Free) that’s a replay of the earlier one between Jerry and Ilsa.
 What sort of a man is Jerry?
 All instinct?
 Just keep the human race alive?
 Entirely selfish?
 It’s hard to say.

 It’s all done on a tiny budget, I’m guessing, though the technical skills are high.
 Cinematographer Willie Nel shoots it all in various shades of ochre, dust in every fold of skin and settled in every crack and corner – the rust-coloured landscapes of South Africa make a passable Red Planet.
-Nitin Sawhney’s score is simultaenously gorgeous and spooky, helping build the tension and atmosphere with its hovering melodies and its barren electronic drones.
+Nitin Sawhney’s score is simultaenously gorgeous and spooky, helping to build the tension and atmosphere with its hovering melodies and its barren electronic drones.

 If hard sci-fi is all about interplanetary tech and contact with alien species, this is sci-fi at its very softest – a story about human beings doing the things human beings do when they’re not held back by the norms of civilisation.
 It’s Rockefeller’s feature debut.
 He’s done a good job.